West Africa Newsletter

 .
 In September 2010 he became editor-in-chief of the publication.
 Lejeal obtained a master's degree in African Studies from the Sorbonne University

 .
-He later wrote a PhD thesis examining “Thomas Sankara’s foreign policy”
+He later wrote a PhD thesis on “Thomas Sankara’s foreign policy”

 at the Centre d'Etudes d'Afrique Noire